Lion City Sailors FC: Former

 From 2021 until 2023, Lion City Sailors and eight-time Bundesliga champions, Borussia Dortmund had a partnership focused on youth development and knowledge sharing.
 The commitment saw a series of youth development programmes, coaching, educational and professional exchanges as well as football training camps in Germany.
 This partnership was intended to harness the growing commitment to build a strong infrastructure for Singapore's youth football development and overall support the growth in areas of sports science, sports medicine, analytics and talent scouting.
-Both club also played a friendly match at the Jalan Besar Stadium on 24 November 2022.
+Both clubs also played a friendly match at the Jalan Besar Stadium on 24 November 2022.